kavin-jindal/Mac-Changer/README.md

 --> The system info display has been added which shows the OS, system and python version being used.

 **This update is only applicable to Python 3 and not Python 2**

+# Version 1.1.1

+Added root user tracker.
+With this the program won't respond if the user isn't having root privileges.
+This update is applicable to both Python 2 and Python 3 versions.